 Ideal for

-Travellers who want a confident arrival and a clear first stage.
+Travellers who want a confident arrival and a composed first stage.
 Guests combining safari with a lighter beach extension.
-Families or couples who value smooth timing more than excessive complexity.
+Families or couples who value smooth timing over unnecessary complexity.

 Destinations